MyOxygen/MyOxygen-Flutter-Libraries/environment_switcher/README.md

 ### Constructor Arguments

+#### EnvironmentSwitcher

 - `childBuilder` - This is the builder for the child on which the `EnvironmentSwitcher` will be built on top of.
 - `environments` - This is a list of `Environment` objects that will be displayed in the switcher for the tester to choose from.
 This cannot be empty.
-- `environmentStore` - [Optional] This is preferences storage extension that can be used.
-The default `EnvironmentStorage` object uses the [MyOxygen Store package](https://github.com/MyOxygen/MyOxygen-Flutter-Libraries/tree/Environment-Switcher/store) to store the last used `Environment`.
+- `defaultEnvironment` - This sets the environment to use when either there is an issue with loading the saved environment, or when the banner is not shown (`showBanner: false`).
 - `showBanner` - [Optional] This simply hides the banner from view.
 The idea is that on a Production release, developers can simply toggle this flag to disable the switcher.
 Default: `true`.
-- `defaultEnvironment` - [Optional] This sets the environment to use when the banner is not show (`showBanner: false`).
-This is an optional parameter, but **must** be set when `showBanner` is `true`.
+- `environmentStore` - [Optional] This is preferences storage extension that can be used.
+The default `EnvironmentStorage` object uses the [MyOxygen Store package](https://github.com/MyOxygen/MyOxygen-Flutter-Libraries/tree/Environment-Switcher/store) to store the last used `Environment`.

+#### Environment

+- `name` - The name of the environment.
+This acts as the "header/title" of the environment.
+- `description` - A short description explaining what makes this object different to another [Environment] object.
+- `bannerColor` - The colour of the banner to easily show which environment is active.
+- `values` - Any additional information per object should be passed here.
+This utilises and abstract class, with the idea that it should be extended to provide tests and assertions where necessary.

 ### Example Use